xinyuerufei/xinyuerufei.github.io/_pages/about.md

   - /about.html
 ---

-My name is **Jiaxin Guo**(郭佳鑫), a research intern at Microsoft Research Asia (MSRA), mentored by Dr. [Li Dong](https://dong.li/).
+My name is **Jiaxin Guo**(郭佳鑫), a research intern at Microsoft Research Asia (MSRA), mentored by Dr. [Li Dong](https://dong.li/) and Dr. [Furu Wei](https://scholar.google.com/citations?user=G-V1VpwAAAAJ&hl=zh-CN).
 Previously, I was fortunate to be hosted by Prof. [Tuo Zhao](https://www2.isye.gatech.edu/~tzhao80/) at Georgia Institute of Technology (GaTech), where I worked on adaptive knowledge distillation for speculative decoders.

 I am seeking for a **Ph.D. position in Fall 2026**.